With the largest class of female legislators poised to take office in January, there is a lot at stake for women.

 Paid Leave and Equal Pay

-With more women at the federal, state, and city level in power, Debra Ness, the President of National Partnership for Women & Families, hopes that there will (finally) be more legislation passed to support working parents and their children.
+With more women at the federal, state, and city level in power, Debra Ness, the President of National Partnerships for Women & Families, hopes that there will (finally) be more legislation passed to support working parents and their children.

 According to Ness, equal pay, paid parental and sick leave, and protection for pregnant women are all intertwined issues that determine "whether or not women have the opportunity to achieve economic security and whether they have the opportunity to really fully participate in our society," says Ness.

 "Others may think of these as 'benefits.'
 We think of this as essential workplace policies and the absence of these policies is every bit as discriminatory as not paying women the same as men."

 Ness sees great progress in the victories of Abby Finkenauer in Iowa, Lauren Underwood in Illinois, Jennifer Wexton in Virginia, Donna Shalala in Florida–all of whom ran on platforms that put primary caregivers, a majority of whom are women, and families first.
 These representatives have promised to ensure access to paid family leave, family planning services, and a range of reproductive healthcare.

 Ness wants to cut down on gender discrimination in the workplace through the Pregnant Workers Fairness Act to "help end this discrimination and promote the health and economic security of pregnant women" and the Paycheck Fairness Act to ensure equal pay for equal work for men and women.